-Buttons to check for updates, manage permissions, and work with the enterprise global
+Buttons to check for updates, manage permissions, and work with the enterprise global template and enterprise resource pool.

-The right-side pane now also lets you control the tracking method, edit custom-field values, and link to related information such as documents, issues, risks, and the project site.
+The right-side pane now also lets you control the tracking method, edit custom-field values, and link to related information, such as documents, issues, risks, and the project site.

-Figure 5.53: Project Backstage when connected to Project Server (Source: Advisicon) [05-53-projectBackstageWhenConnectedToProjectServer.tif]
+Figure 5.53 Project Backstage when Connected to Project Server [05-53-projectBackstageWhenConnectedToProjectServer.tif]

+Source: Advisicon

 Project Web Application

-SharePoint Foundation 2010, SharePoint Server 2010, and Project Server 2010 Project Web Application (PWA) are all adopting the ribbon user interface component.
-The PWA experience will be more consistent with the Project Professional 2010 desktop user experience, so project managers can work in similar ways within both the desktop and server applications.
+SharePoint Foundation 2010, SharePoint Server 2010, and Project Server 2010 PWA are all adopting the ribbon user interface component.
+The PWA experience will be more consistent with the Project Professional 2010 desktop user experience, so project managers can work in similar ways within both desktop and server applications.

-The ribbon interface also makes it easier for users that are familiar with other SharePoint Server applications to move to Project Server PWA.
+The ribbon interface also makes it easier for users who are familiar with other SharePoint Server applications to move to Project Server PWA.

-Pages in Project Server that are frequently used by the Project Management Office (PMO), project managers, resource managers, and team members use the Server Ribbon interface.
-Figures 5.54, 5.55 and 5.56 show the ribbons that Project Managers and Team Members use to access Project Resource, and Task information, when working with PWA.
+Pages in Project Server that are frequently used by the project management office (PMO), project managers, resource managers, and team members use the Server Ribbon interface.
+Figures 5.54, 5.55, and 5.56 show the ribbons that project managers and team members use to access Project Resource and task information when working with PWA.

-Figure 5.54: Project Server Project Center ribbon (Source: Advisicon) [05-54-projectServerProjectCenterRibbon.tif]
+Figure 5.54 Project Server Project Center Ribbon [05-54-projectServerProjectCenterRibbon.tif]

+Source: Advisicon

-Figure 5.55: Project Server Resource Center ribbon (Source: Advisicon) [05-55-projectServerResourceCenterRibbon.tif]
+Figure 5.55 Project Server Resource Center Ribbon [05-55-projectServerResourceCenterRibbon.tif]

+Source: Advisicon

-Figure 5.56: Project Server My Tasks ribbon (Source: Advisicon) [05-56-projectServerMyTasksRibbon.tif]
+Figure 5.56 Project Server My Tasks Ribbon [05-56-projectServerMyTasksRibbon.tif]

+Source: Advisicon

-Customizing is as Easy as Right Click/Left Click
+Customizing Is as Easy as Right Click/Left Click

 The Project Fluent User Interface is fully customizable.
-This includes the ribbon (O'cull.
-2009), the Quick Access Toolbar, and the built-in context menus.
-Customizations allow you to personalize the ribbon the way that you want it (e.g. create custom tabs and custom groups to contain frequently used commands).
+This includes the ribbon (O'Cull, 2009), the Quick Access Toolbar, and the built-in context menus.
+Customizations allow you to personalize the ribbon the way as you want it (e.g., create custom tabs and custom groups to contain frequently used commands).

 Project Desktop Ribbon

-To customize the Project desktop ribbon you simply right-click on any menu and select the “Customize the Ribbon…” item.
+To customize the Project desktop ribbon, you simply right-click on any menu and select the Customize the Ribbon… item.
 The menu illustrated in Figure 5.57 is displayed.
 Here you can create or alter tabs, add or remove commands and groups, or rename stuff.

+Figure 5.57: Customize Ribbon menu [05-57-customizeRibbonMenu.tif]

+Source: Advisicon

-Keep in mind that these changes are specific to your workstation and that each office application has its own Ribbon.
-Also note that there are main tabs as well as tool tabs (recall the Format tab illustrated in Figure 5.51).
+Keep in mind that these changes are specific to your workstation and that each Office application has its own ribbon.
+Also note that there are main tabs as well as tool tabs.
+(Recall the Format tab illustrated in Figure 5.51.)

-Figure 5.57: Customize Ribbon menu (Source: Advisicon) [05-57-customizeRibbonMenu.tif]

 Project Server Ribbon

-Although the toolbars are implemented differently for Project desktop and Project Server the functionality is the same.
+Although the toolbars are implemented differently for Project desktop and Project Server, the functionality is the same.
 The ribbon is (and will continue to be) more consistent from Project Desktop to Project Server.

-Clicking any webpart in a SharePoint site for example also enables the ribbon keeping the same look and feel for every environment.
-This is true for Project Server, SharePoint and Project Professional 2010 and will also be the standard for future releases of Project and Project Server.
+Clicking any Web Part in a SharePoint site, for example, also enables the ribbon keeping the same look and feel for every environment.
+This is true for Project Server, SharePoint, and Project Professional 2010 and will also be the standard for future releases of Project and Project Server.

 Project Server PWA uses the core ribbon API of SharePoint Foundation 2010.
-Because most PWA pages in Project Server 2010 use the ribbon and Web Parts, and many of the pages use the customizable JS Grid control, PWA is much easier than previous versions to customize and extend.
+Because most PWA pages in Project Server 2010 use the ribbon and Web Parts, and many of the pages use the customizable JavaScript Grid control, PWA is much easier to customize and extend than previous versions.

-Some potential customization and development scenarios (Microsoft 2010) include:
+Some potential customization and development scenarios include:

-Add the Ribbon to your own Web pages in PWA or to any other page or Web Part in SharePoint Foundation 2010 or SharePoint Server 2010.
+Add the ribbon to your own Web pages in PWA or to any other page or Web Part in SharePoint Foundation 2010 or SharePoint Server 2010.

-Design a new Ribbon tab by using pre-existing controls.
+Design a new ribbon tab by using preexisting controls.

-Replace a command on an existing Ribbon.
+Replace a command on an existing ribbon.

-Add a command to the Ribbon on a specific web page.
+Add a command to the ribbon on a specific Web page.